Follow her on Twitter! @CoachJRPayne

 During her 14-year career as a women’s college basketball coach, she has been a part of four conference championships and five post-season appearances as well as an undefeated league season.
 She has helped coach two All-Americans, three conference players of the year, 32 all-conference players and 31 all-academic honorees.

-Payne led the Thunderbirds to the school’s first-ever Big Sky Championship this season, winning a share of the regular season title.
+Payne led the Thunderbirds to the school’s first-ever Big Sky Championship in 2014 season, winning a share of the regular season title.
 They defeated Colorado State, 71-56, in the first round of the WNIT, before falling at host-Colorado, 79-68, in the second round.
 Setting four school records including points scored (2,454), field goals made (830), free throws made (629) and free throws attempted (839), their scoring average (74.1) and field goal attempts (1,925) were the second-best marks ever at SSU.

 Payne coached Hailey Mandelko, Lori Parkinson, Andrea Jones and Carli Moreland to a number of accolades this season as well.
 Mandelko was honored on the All-Big Sky First Team after ranking among the league’s leaders during conference play by averaging 15.8 ppg.
 Mandelko was also named to the Big Sky All-Tournament Team.